 I have been waiting for over 2 hours for an oil change when I was told 45 minutes.

 The LCD screen is cracked on pump 12 and it won’t take my credit card.

-Employees can use Feedback to alert management of issues and even remain anonymous
+Employees can use Real Time Feedback to alert management of issues and even remain anonymous

 We need more disinfecting supplies in the employee breakroom.